 One thing virtually all successful people attribute their success to is good, old-fashioned discipline.
-The hard work and dedication required to get to this level demonstrate how much discipline they have developed along the way.
+The hard work and dedication required to reach this level demonstrate how much discipline they have developed along the way.
 They were not born with this valuable attribute anymore than they were born with the skills they now possess.

 The Importance of Discipline